The Padres’ Five Greatest Hitters

 Gonzalez came to the Padres in a 2006 trade with Texas, where Mark Teixeira blocked his path to everyday play at first base.
 It didn’t take long for Gonzalez to rise to the occasion in San Diego; he hit .304 with 24 homers in his first full season with the Padres in 2006, then only increased the power in the years to follow—peaking in 2009 when he belted 40 pitches over the fence.
 But only 12 of those homers occurred at Petco Park, a stark reminder of the vast field dimensions (coupled with the deadened marine air flowing in from the bay waters across the street) that continuously kept Gonzalez from producing sensational, OMG-like numbers.
 In his five years with San Diego, Gonzalez batted .267 with 57 homers at home—while hitting .307 with 161 blasts on the road.

 Making matters worse, the three-time All-Star was afforded little protection in the lineup, the lone star carrying the Padres as best as he could under the circumstances; he eventually began drawing up to and over 100 walks and became one of baseball’s most frequent targets for the intentional pass.
-The mild-mannered Gonzalez took it all in stride, if for anything else to keep his sanity in check, but after making it clear he wouldn’t sign a new contract with the Padres, he was traded with a year left on his current deal after the 2010 season to the Boston Red Sox, where the relatively friendly conditions at Fenway Park would become far more suitable for his offensive appetite.
+The mild-mannered Gonzalez took it all in stride, if for anything else to keep his sanity in check, but after making it clear he wouldn’t sign a new contract with the Padres, he was traded with a year left on his current deal after the 2010 season to the Boston Red Sox, where the relatively friendly conditions at Fenway Park were thought to be far more suitable for his offensive appetite.
 Oddly, the expected prodigious numbers failed to materialize, and he never hit more than 28 homers in any of his eight years to follow with either the Red Sox or the Dodgers (for whom he was dealt to in 2012).